Mandirax/Incredible-India/README.md

 # Incredible-India
-Incredible India is an infotainment web application which has information about India.
+Incredible India is an infotainment web application developed using HTML, CSS and JavaScript .It has information about India.
 It helps user to explore India in easy and interesting way.